nasa-gcn/gcn.nasa.gov/app/routes/docs/roadmap.md

 ## Unified Schema

 The unified schema is a modern and standards-based format for GCN Notices.
-The schema itself is described in the machine-readable [Apache Avro](https://avro.apache.org) format and the records are serialized as easily parsed JSON records.
+The schema itself is described in the machine-readable JSON format and the records are serialized as easily parsed JSON records.
 Similar fields have consistent naming and units across all missions supported by GCN.

 ## GRB Name Server